Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Tracker reports allow the definition of a specific layout of the artifact search and browsing screen where one can choose the selection criteria and the renderers, which present the search result.
-|SYSPRODUCTNAME| is proposing two kinds of renderers : "Table" and
+Tuleap is proposing two kinds of renderers : "Table" and "Charts".
-"Charts".
 The "Table" renderer presents the list of matching artifacts using columns.
 The "Charts" renderer gives a graphical visualization of the results.
 The "Cardwall" renderer is an easy-to-understand view of